Ghee is butter that has been clarified to remove water and milk solids, which adds a toasty aroma and flavor to the

 Get your butter

-Cut the butter into equal cubes.
+Cut the butter into equal sized cubes.
 Place the butter in the Instant Pot.

 Select Saute.
 The butter will start to melt.

 Cook the ghee until foamy, for 8-9 minutes.
 Turn off the Instant pot and let the butter cook in the heat for 2 minutes more.

 Strain the butter to remove solids, and you're left with ghee.

 Cool the ghee for few minutes.

 Pack the ghee in a jar.
-Store in a fridge.
+Store in the fridge.